Skip to main content

 Multi-company:

-Investors get exposure to multiple companies with just one investment through an EquityZen investment vehicle (e.g. EquityZen Growth Opportunity Fund V).
-Investors become limited partners in a vehicle that will itself have exposure to the shares of multiple companies.
+Investors get exposure to multiple companies with one investment in an EquityZen investment vehicle (e.g. EquityZen Growth Opportunity Fund X).
+Investors become limited partners in a vehicle that purchases shares of multiple companies.
+These investments are selected by the fund’s Investment Committee.
+Typically the fund life is 5 to 7 years.
+You can find out more about multi-company funds here.

 Direct Share Acquisition: